Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: An Extended Dataset of Code Smells

 \subsection{Ground Truth Creation}

 The goal of our ground truth is to represent the human perspectives of the analyzed code smells.
 As shown in Step 4 of Figure~\ref{fig:ultimate_dataset_v2}, we first selected 76 participants to manually evaluate the 268 code smell candidates.
 These participants are undergraduate Computer Science students in their final year.
 A background assessment confirmed that they had sufficient experience with Java programming.
 This assessment asked participants to indicate which Software Engineering topics they were familiar with from a predefined list, describe their professional experience, and self-assess their proficiency in both Java programming and code smell detection.
-Skill levels were rated on a five-point scale, ranging from (1)~\say{Never heard of it} to (5)~\say{I’m an expert}.
-A complete breakdown of the participants' demographics and the forms used in the empirical experiment is available in our replication package~\cite{dataset}.
-We then offered participants a preparatory 1-hour lecture to ensure they had a clear understanding of code smells before participating in the evaluation.
-After finishing data collection, we created nine individual ground truths of manually validated classes, one for each code smell selected for this study.
+Skill levels were rated on a five-point likert scale, from (1)~\say{Never heard of it} to (5)~\say{I’m an expert}.
+A complete breakdown of the participants' demographics and the forms used in the empirical experiment is available in our replication package~\citep{dataset}.
+We then offered participants a preparatory 1-hour lecture to ensure they had a clear understanding of code smells before participating in the evaluation~\citep{baltes2025guidelines}.
+After the controlled experiment, we created nine individual ground truths of manually validated classes, one for each code smell selected for this study.
 Each ground truth is represented by a distinct subset of 29 or 30 instances, depending on the code smell.

 In Step 5, for each code smell, we asked participants to rate a class code on a five-point scale from 1 (it is definitely not a smell) to 5 (it is definitely a smell).
-Each participant evaluated only 10 randomly sampled classes for different code smells, yet two participants evaluated nine classes each.
+Each participant was asked to evaluate only 10 randomly sampled classes for different code smells, yet two participants evaluated nine classes each.
 It is important to note that at least two participants evaluated each class.
-We then consider a true positive in the ground truth if the average evaluator score exceeds 3.
+We consider a true positive in the ground truth if the average evaluator score exceeds 3 out of 5.
 Otherwise, the class is considered non-smelly.
-To ensure valid comparisons, all LLMs, human annotators, and static analysis tools detect the same set of instances (see Section~\ref{subsec:sample-collection}).
+To ensure valid comparisons, all LLMs, human annotators, and static analysis tools detect the same code smells instances (see Section~\ref{subsec:sample-collection}).